Mark Daymond, Professor, P. Eng.

 Research Interests:

-• Micromechanisms of deformation in metals, ceramics and composites; slip, twinning, phase transformation, domain flipping, cracking.
-Experimental and modelling.
+• Micromechanisms of deformation in metals, ceramics and composites; slip, twinning, phase transformation, cracking.
+Both experimental and modelling.

 • Development and application of advanced neutron and x-ray scattering techniques in materials research, optimisation of diffraction optics, data analysis and statistical treatments.
-Experimental and modelling.
+Both experimental and modelling.

 • Nuclear materials